esikm/Pillow/docs/reference/ImageDraw.rst

     :param end: Ending angle, in degrees.
     :param fill: Color to use for the arc.

-.. py:method:: PIL.ImageDraw.ImageDraw.bitmap(xy, bitmap, fill=None)
+.. py:method:: PIL2.ImageDraw.ImageDraw.bitmap(xy, bitmap, fill=None)

     Draws a bitmap (mask) at the given position, using the current fill color for the non-zero portions.
 The bitmap should be a valid transparency mask